t0nik/SzybciorPlusPlus/README.md

 - Fixed collision (problem with updating player before tilemap collision)
 - Fixed starting position of a player
 - Minor changes to GUI elements in states
-- Created a StateData class for easier data transfer in all states -added a gridSize variable
+- Created a StateData class for easier data transfer in all states
+	- Added a gridSize variable
 - Created bakcup of the tilemap .szybcior file
 - ~~Added fullscreen dropbox in settings~~ Gave up